IBIData/nos-forms-jquery/README.md

     htmlValidation: false, // toggle html browser validation
     animationSpeed: 100, // change speed of js animations (error message animations)
     honeypot: false, // adds two honeypot fields to filter out bots
+    onlySubmitWithValue: false, // if true, will only send form fields that have been filled out (empty fields don't get submitted)
     messages: { // these are the messages that will appear on the bottom of the form when an unsuccessful submit has occurred
         required: 'Please fill out all required fields', // warning about required fields
         invalid: 'Invalid fields' // warning about invalid fields (pattern, minlength, min, max)